 Taxpayers do not need to file any additional forms or call the IRS to qualify for this automatic federal tax filing and payment relief.
-Individual taxpayers who need additional time to file beyond the July 15 deadline, can request a filing extension by filing Form 4868 through their tax professional, tax software or using the Free File link on IRS.gov.
+For additional time to file beyond the July 15 deadline, file Extension Form 4868.
 Businesses who need additional time must file Form 7004.
 See more info here: https://www.irs.gov/coronavirus

 U.S. Citizenship and Immigration Services

-Effective March 18, U.S. Citizenship and Immigration Services has suspended in-person services at its field offices, asylum offices and Application Support Centers (ASCs) In the meantime, USCIS will provide limited emergency services.
-Please call the Contact Center for assistance with emergency services.
+U.S. Citizenship and Immigration Services has suspended in-person services at its field offices, asylum offices and Application Support Centers (ASCs.)
+In the meantime, USCIS will provide limited emergency services.
+Please call the Contact Center for assistance.

 All applicants and petitioners will be communicated by USCIS with cancellation notices and rescheduled interviews.
 Individuals who had InfoPass or other appointments must reschedule through the USCIS Contact Center once field offices are open to the public again.
 Please check to see if your field office has been reopened before reaching out to the USCIS Contact Center.

 Additional State of NJ Resources & Information

 On April 29th, Governor Phil Murphy signed an executive order to reopen New Jersey’s state and county parks as well as golf courses.
 Visit https://nj.gov/infobank/eo/056murphy/approved/eo_archive.html to see the full Executive Order.